This baked dairy-free cheesecake is just as good or better than any baked cheesecake you’ve ever had. It’s creamy and cheesy and simply sensational!

 - Take the can of chilled coconut cream from the fridge and open the can.
 Scoop the hardened cream that has risen to the top into your blender jug, leaving the watery part behind.
 Add the raw cashews and blend until smooth.
 If your blender is not powerful (like a Vitamix) then blend the coconut cream first, and then add the cashew nuts and blend them in.
 Set aside.

 - Add the two tubs of dairy-free cream cheese to the bowl of your stand mixer, along with the caster sugar, cornstarch, salt, lemon juice and vanilla extract.
 Starting at slow speed gradually increase speed until everything is well mixed.
 Be careful not to overmix, it just needs to be mixed in, don’t leave the mixer running.

-- Add the coconut cream and cashew mix along with some lemon zest to the cream cheese mix and mix in by hand (don’t use the electric mixer for this part).
+- Add the coconut cream and cashew mix along with some lemon zest to the cream cheese mix and fold in.

 - Pour the filling over the crust and smooth down.

 - Bake for 60 minutes.

 - After 60 minutes turn off the oven and crack open the oven door leaving the cheesecake in the oven to cool down slowly for an hour.